 Our address is 620 West 5th Street in Waterloo, IA.
 Most know it as the old Sacred Heart school building.

 How much is tuition?

-We have a sliding scale for tuition payments that ranges from $50-$500 per month for a total of $500-$5000 per school year based on family income.
+We have a sliding scale for tuition payments that range from $50-$500 per month for a total of $500-$5000 per school year based on family income.
 We use a formula that takes income, number of dependents, and number of children enrolled at the school into consideration.

 HOW MANY GRADE LEVELS ARE THERE?

-For the 2019-2020 school year, we offer grades K-7.
+For the 2020-2021 school year, we offer grades K-8.
 Our long term plan is to add a grade each year until we reach 12th grade.
-We have four classrooms, two of which are Spanish immersion.

 Do you limit class sizes?